ramit21/angular5-poc/README.md

   changeDetection: ChangeDetectionStrategy.OnPush
 ```

 **NgZone**: Asynchronous events like setTimeout() do trigger change detection in angular.
 However, if you are showing a timer on ui, you dont want change detection to occur every time on entire DOM, as it can slow down UI.
 So optimize, use NgZone to run the timer outside angular's normal detection zone.
-This allows for fine grained control over a specific event wihtout triggering default change detection for the event.
+This allows for fine grained control over a specific event without triggering default change detection for the event.

 eg: